astrorama/SourceXtractor-litmus/README.md

-# SExtractor++ test suite
+# SourceXtractor++ test suite

-* `tests` contains the tests for SExtractor.
+* `tests` contains the tests for SourceXtractor.
 Just execute `pytest` (Python 3 version!) on the project root directory to run them.
 * `bin` contains a set of utilities required to prepare the tests.
-  For instance, to gather some statistics from a sextractor run that can be used to verify that SExtractor++ is, at least, as good.
+  For instance, to gather some statistics from a sextractor run that can be used to verify that SourceXtractor++ is, at least, as good.

 ## Markers
 Tests are marked so different subsets can be executed separately.
-For instance, tests that take a long time to run SExtractor are marked as `pytest.mark.slow`, so it would be a bad idea to run them on each commit, for instance.
+For instance, tests that take a long time to run SourceXtractor are marked as `pytest.mark.slow`, so it would be a bad idea to run them on each commit, for instance.
 They can be filtered out like